monicaavagyan/monicaavagyan/README.md

--    I am currently studying for a Bachelor of Computer Science at ASUE and working at FAST(Foundation for Armenian Science and Technology) as AI teaching assistant.
+-    I am currently studying for a Bachelor of Computer Science at ASUE and working at FAST(Foundation for Armenian Science and Technology) in Generation AI program.
 -    I am diving deep into the exciting worlds of machine learning 🤖, artificial intelligence 🧠 and data science 📊.
 - 📫 Reach me through:  avagyanmonika3@gmail.com
 - ⚡ Fun fact: I love 🐵s and nail art.